Why should I install loft insulation?

 However if your heart is set on creating a warm loft space then it is definitely possible.
 There are four main ways to insulate your rafters; the first is to use netting and wool insulation.
 Using solid insulation board is again a really good way to minimise heat loss out of your home.
 The third way is simply to use reflective foil stapled to the rafters – this doesn’t produce significant energy savings but is by far the simplest way to go, requiring just reflective foil and a staple gun.
 You might want to use reflective foil anyway even if you do opt for a cold loft.

-The difficulty in creating a warm loft with wool insulation is basically due to the thickness of wool insulation needed to hit the necessary U-value as specified by building regulations (300mm) although to be honest, if you are doing this yourself, you are not required by law to conform.
+The difficulty in creating a warm loft with mineral wool insulation is basically due to the thickness of wool insulation needed to hit the necessary U-value as specified by building regulations (300mm) although to be honest, if you are doing this yourself, you are not required by law to conform.
 The way to keep the insulation in place is to use a net that you can then staple to the rafters which acts as a hammock for the insulation.

 As mentioned, the foil is by far the easiest way to insulate your loft; you simply staple it to the rafters.
 It is worth starting at the apex of the ceiling and then working down the rafters, overlapping the foil to achieve a continuous reflect surface.
 You can then tape over the joins.